-I haven’t needed to make any mods at all to the Kaze SUV, those skates are so solid.
-They have a comfortable built in liner and just perform excellently, the only thing I could want to add on the Kaze are rust proof bearings.
-I have been toying with the idea of throwing the SUV 125 frames on a DOOP shell I have, conceptually it sounds so cool to be able to hike around and check things out on foot then easily throw the skates on when you find something cool.
+I haven’t needed to make any mods at all to the Kaze SUV; those skates are so solid.
+They have a comfortable built-in liner and perform excellently; the only thing I could want to add to the Kaze is rustproof bearings.
+I have been toying with the idea of throwing the SUV 125 frames on a DOOP shell I have; conceptually, it sounds so cool to be able to hike around and check things out on foot, then easily throw the skates on when you find something cool.

 What is the furthest distance you’ve skated with off-road skates?

-I haven’t done much distance on these skates at all, the 125s never felt close enough to the regular feeling of skating for me to want to try really, I enjoyed those on downhill runs, dirt jumps and pump track enviroments.
-The Kaze SUV 150s however do feel more similar to regular skating for me and I could see riding those further but just depends on the trails really, unless you have poles it’s hard to maintain speed on the narrow trails where you can’t stride at all.
+I haven’t done much distance on these skates at all; the 125s never felt close enough to the regular feeling of skating for me to want to try, really; I enjoyed those on downhill runs, dirt jumps, and pump track environments.
+However, the Kaze SUV 150s do feel more similar to regular skating for me, and I could see riding those further, but it depends on the trails really; unless you have poles, it’s hard to maintain speed on the narrow trails where you can’t stride at all.

 What is the scariest crazy thing you have skated with these skates?

 In all honesty, I’ve kept it pretty reserved with the off-road skating because I’ve always gone alone, which is already kind of a no-no, but I definitely never wanted to try anything too crazy and get broke off alone somewhere just hoping for someone to pass by me.
 That being said, I’ve still done some stuff that got the heart racing, as well as things I never really imagined being able to skate on or down.
 The coolest was when I was home for a visit in Amarillo and skated Palo Duro Canyon.
 It’s the second-largest canyon in the United States.
 I did some pretty gnarly roll-ins that day.